SPA1001 Game Art I

 - can plan and carry out a complete game development cycle, from concept to playable prototype

-- is able to justify the professional choices made in the development process both in writing and orally
+- can justify the professional choices made in the development process both in writing and orally

-- is able to reflect critically on team processes, methodologies, and outcomes, suggesting improvements
+- can reflect critically on team processes, methodologies, and outcomes, suggesting improvements

 - 2 individual assignments